Korean leaders hold historic summit, but pledges are short on detail

 But their commitments were short on specifics and failed to clear up key questions about Pyongyang’s intentions over its nuclear arsenal ahead of an even more critical summit, with U.S. President Donald Trump, that is expected in coming weeks.

-Trump, who has raised expectations that his meeting with Kim will deliver tangible results, hailed the results of the Korean summit but said he would not allow himself to be “played like a fiddle” by North Korea like past U.S. administrations.
+Trump, who has raised expectations that his meeting with North Korean leader Kim Jong Un will deliver tangible results, hailed the results of the Korean summit but said he would not allow himself to be “played like a fiddle” by North Korea like past U.S. administrations.

-The declaration from the meeting between South Korean President Moon Jae-in and North Korean President Kim Jong Un included promises to pursue phased arms reduction, cease hostile acts, transform their fortified border into a peace zone and seek multilateral talks with other countries including the United States.
+The declaration from the meeting between Kim and South Korean President Moon Jae-in included promises to pursue phased arms reduction, cease hostile acts, transform their fortified border into a peace zone and seek multilateral talks with other countries including the United States.

 “The two leaders declare before our people of 80 million and the entire world there will be no more war on the Korean peninsula and a new age of peace has begun,” the two sides said.